valentynkt/BackendGarden/content/notes/Caching.md

 > - **Consistency**: Ensuring that the cache and the primary data store remain in sync.
 > - **Latency**: The time delay between a user's action and the response from the system.

+> [!info]- Caching Tools
+>
+> - **[[Redis]]**: An in-memory data structure store used as a database, cache, and message broker.
+Known for its high performance and support for various data structures.
+> - **Memcached**: A distributed memory caching system, commonly used to speed up dynamic web applications by alleviating database load.
+> - **Varnish**: A web application accelerator also known as a caching HTTP reverse proxy, designed to handle high traffic websites.
+> - **Ehcache**: An open-source, standards-based cache that boosts performance, offloads the database, and simplifies scalability.
+> - **Hazelcast**: An in-memory data grid that provides distributed data structures, caching, and computing.

 ## Implementation Considerations

 > [!note]